devopness/devopness/docs/credentials/remove-credential.md

 {% note %}

-**NOTE**: To remove a credential, this credential can’t be used by any resource.
-If you really want to remove this credential, you should first remove or change the credential used in the related resources before removing the credential.
+**NOTE**: To remove a credential, it cannot be used by any environment resource.
+Before removing a credential, you should edit the resources that use the credential you want to remove to use another credential.

 {% endnote %}